Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

 ### Instructions

 The following is happening in the [server](./server) folder.
+You can use it as reference in case you get stuck or want to double-check something.

 We assume that server is a website, and not just some random rest framework.
 It must have a proper website to login from.
-NGL though, you can also start from scratch, and there's still resources to get you up to speed in like 30 minutes TOPS (it's a lot).
+NGL though, you can also start from scratch, and there's still resources in Notes sections to get you up to speed in total 30 minutes TOPS (it's a lot).

 For more details or if you think this is out of date, head to their [docs](https://django-oauth-toolkit.readthedocs.io/en/latest/tutorial/tutorial_01.html).

 <details open>
-<summary>Server instructions</summary>
+<summary>Server/Provider instructions</summary>

 1. Follow the installation instructions at [django-oauth-toolkit's docs](https://django-oauth-toolkit.readthedocs.io/en/latest/install.html)